EV-Club-SUTD/evam-1-firmware/Readme.md

 * `Notes` - Documentation used during this project

-> Refer to `Notes/CAN Bus Messages.xlsx` for more information about each node.
+> Refer to `CANBus 2/CAN Bus Messages.xlsx` for specific information about each node.
+This document provides detailed information on the CAN messages, message IDs, descriptions, senders, receivers, and message formats.

 ## Documentation